Cilde/password-checker/README.md

 A basic password checker built in Python.

 LATEST UPDATE

+V1.2 - Added passwords.txt, please download this along side the python file and keep them in the same folder when running else the password checker will not work.

+OLDER UPDATES

-Updated to remove commonpasswords.txt as it caused issues on certain Windows systems being unable to find the file.
+V1.1 - Updated to remove commonpasswords.txt as it caused issues on certain Windows systems being unable to find the file.

 HOW TO RUN